brevdev/compute/README.md

 ---

+## 🔒 Security

+All cloud integrations must follow our [Security Requirements](SECURITY.md), which define:

+- **Network Security**: Default "deny all inbound, allow all outbound" model
+- **Cluster Security**: Internal instance communication with external isolation
+- **Data Protection**: Encryption requirements for data at rest and in transit
+- **Implementation Guidelines**: Security checklists for cloud provider integrations

+See [SECURITY.md](SECURITY.md) for complete security specifications and implementation requirements.

+---

 ## 🧭 Scope and Philosophy

 - **Internal-first interface**: This repo reflects the interfaces we use within Brev — open-sourced for shared development.